Student Counseling Services is OPEN for teletherapy!

-Throughout the summer term, our counselors are available to meet with students for online video teletherapy.
-Our services are free of charge and confidential, and are available to all continuing students who are enrolled for either the summer or fall semesters.
+Our counselors are available to meet with students for online video teletherapy.
+Our services are free of charge and confidential, and are available to all continuing students who are currently enrolled.
 Counselors can help with a range of concerns, including stress and adjustment issues related to the pandemic, family and relationship issues, and anxiety/depression.

 - To schedule an appointment, please call (773) 442-4650 and leave a message.
 We will respond to voicemail 9 a.m.-5 p.m., Monday through Friday.
 For urgent phone calls, you can reach a counselor for emergency consultation by pressing "2" per the outgoing message.
 If you need to contact us by email, please send a message to firstname.lastname@example.org.